Rural Community Spotlight: Lavonia, Georgia

 Contact Joe D'Antonio

-Regional Development Researcher Andrew Coker joined the NADO team in March of 2023 after spending two and a half years as the Regional Economic Resiliency Coordinator at West Central Arkansas Planning and Development District.
-Andrew holds a bachelor’s degree from Hendrix College and a master’s degree from the University of Arkansas Clinton School of Public Service.
+Andrew Coker joined the NADO team in March of 2023 as a Regional Development Researcher after spending two and a half years as the Regional Economic Resiliency Coordinator at NADO-member organization West Central Arkansas Planning and Development District.

-At NADO, Andrew conducts research on the newest economic and community development best practices from Economic Development Districts across the country.
+Now serving at NADO as a Program Manager, Andrew conducts research on the newest economic and community development best practices from Economic Development Districts across the country.
 He helps produce easily digestible information on complex regional issues through case studies, tip sheets, and research reports.
 Andrew also hosts training and professional development opportunities including conference sessions and virtual webinars for member regional development organizations.

-Andrew is one of our Missouri-based team members and enjoys reading and training for his next triathlon.
+Andrew holds a bachelor’s degree from Hendrix College and a master’s degree from the University of Arkansas Clinton School of Public Service.
+He is one of NADO’s three Missouri-based team members and enjoys reading and training for his next triathlon.

-Jack Morgan came to the NADO team in 2022 after seven years with the National Association of Counties (NACo) as a Program and Senior Program Manager.
-Prior to NACo, Jack was a Policy Analyst for Friends of Southwest Virginia.
+Jack joined the NADO team in 2022 after seven years with the National Association of Counties (NACo) as a Program and Senior Program Manager.
+Prior to NACo, Jack was a Policy Analyst for Friends of Southwest Virginia and interned for Mount Rogers Planning District Commission (VA).
 Jack holds a bachelor’s in geography from Emory & Henry College and a master’s in geography from Appalachian State University.

-Jack is certified by the American Institute of Certified Planners (AICP) and is a member of the American Planning Association (APA) in the Regional & Intergovernmental Planning division.
+Jack is certified by the American Institute of Certified Planners (AICP) and is a member of the American Planning Association (APA) Regional & Intergovernmental Planning Division.
 He also serves on the Emory & Henry College Alumni Board.

 Taking road trips, reading non-fiction, and indulging in top-notch barbecue and coffee round out Jack’s days.
 He loves maps, mountains, and of course, all things sports.

-Karron Grant joined the NADO team in 2023 as Administrative Specialist and is the first face (or voice) you’ll see or hear when reaching out to NADO.
-As Administrative Specialist, Karron manages our database and coordinates NADO event operations.
+Kar’ron Grant joined the NADO team in 2023 as Administrative Specialist and is the first face (or voice) you’ll see or hear when reaching out to NADO.
+As Administrative Specialist, Kar’ron manages our database and coordinates NADO event operations.
 He ensures members’ needs are met, contact information stays current, and NADO’s office is running efficiently.

-Karron came to NADO after four years in the classroom teaching at The New Century School and Old Mill Middle North where he received the Patriot of the Year award.
+Kar’ron came to NADO after four years in the classroom teaching at The New Century School and Old Mill Middle North where he received the Patriot of the Year award.
 He attended Towson University and the University of Maryland Global Campus and holds a bachelor’s in international studies and humanities.

-Visiting art galleries and museums, playing basketball and bowling, and taking in movies and music are some of Karron’s interests and hobbies.
+Visiting art galleries and museums, playing basketball and bowling, and taking in movies and music are some of Kar’ron’s interests and hobbies.

 Deputy Executive Director Laurie Thompson has been with NADO for 25 years.
 Laurie helps keep the NADO and NADO Research Foundation wheels turning through management of the daily operations of the Research Foundation, securing financial resources and overseeing grants management, and helping execute NADO’s Annual Training Conference each year.